 Please notify the office if you have a medical condition or concern prior to any of your appointments (e.g. artificial heart valves or joints, heart conditions requiring pre-medication, severe diabetes, or uncontrolled hypertension).

-What will happen at my first visit
+What will happen on my first visit

 A complete medical and dental health history, as well as thorough oral examination, evaluating for clinical signs of gum disease, bone loss, loose teeth, missing teeth, bite irregularities, temporomandibular joint disease, and other signs of oral disease.
 An oral cancer screening will also be completed.

 A second consultation visit may be needed at no additional fee.
 Depending upon the complexity of treatment, a second visit is often needed to discuss the diagnosis and treatment alternatives.
-In order to determine the best course of treatment and any alternative treatment plans, it is often necessary for the doctors contact or meet with your general dentist.
+In order to determine the best course of treatment and any alternative treatment plans, it is often necessary for the doctors to contact or meet with your general dentist.
 This will be completed fear your second visit.

 Will the periodontal examination Hurt?